 Burn-out is a term we hear a lot online– and it can be caused by a number of different factors.

-From physical symptoms to mental health issues, I felt like I would never get over such a change in outlook.
+From physical symptoms to mental health issues, I felt like I would never get over it.

-For me, my burn-out was mainly related to work stress.
-I reached the 6-month mark in my freelance career, and I had adopted some very unhealthy work habits along the way.
+For me, my burn-out was mainly related to work stress – and working with a toxic client.
+I reached the 6-month mark in my freelance career, and I’d adopted some very unhealthy work habits along the way.

 I hadn’t given myself any considerable time off during that time, and work was creeping into my personal life at a rapid speed.

-Sometimes, even when you know all the advice and you understand how to be healthy- you just slip into bad habits, and it can be hard to get on the right path again.
+Sometimes, even when you know all the advice and you understand how to be healthy, you just slip into bad habits, and it can be hard to get back on track.

 For me, my anxiety eventually kicked in and told me that something needed to change.
 For others, it might be fatigue, depression or other mental health issues that push them into action.

 In this post, I want to discuss the different aspects of burn-out I experienced.
-Alongside each point, I have included my top tip to prevent burn-out!
+Alongside each point, I have included a top tip to prevent burn-out!

 1. Self-blame